plone/plone.docker/docs/data/index.rst

 Tools and applications on the host system can access the files.

-The downside is that the user needs to make sure that the directory exists, and that e.g. directory permissions and other security mechanisms on the host system are set up correctly.
+The downside is that the user needs to make sure that the directory exists, and that for example directory permissions and other security mechanisms on the host system are set up correctly.

-- Create data directories on a suitable volume on your host system, e.g. ``/var/local/data/filestorage`` and ``/var/local/data/blobstorage``
+- Create data directories on a suitable volume on your host system, for example ``/var/local/data/filestorage`` and ``/var/local/data/blobstorage``

 - Start your ``Plone`` container